 Traditionally, meat was reserved for Sunday meals and special occasions.
 So, many Apulian dishes rely on the region’s plentiful seasonal produce, bread, pasta, and the bounty from the sea.
-Both the Adriatic Sea to the east and the Ionian Sea to the west provide a variety of fish, octopus, mussels, and more to enjoy.
-In addition, Puglia is one of the largest producers of durum wheat, which is used prominently in pasta and many of the region’s bread.
+The Adriatic Sea to the east and the Ionian Sea to the west provide a variety of fish, octopus, mussels, and more to enjoy.
+In addition, Puglia is one of the largest producers of durum wheat, which is used prominently in pasta and many of the region’s breads.

-One of Puglia’s most famous ingredients, grano arso, was born from cucina povera though it’s highly sought after today.
-It’s a type of flour with a nutty, earthy flavor made from burnt wheat, which locals usually collected from wheat fields once they’d been burnt after harvest.
+One of Puglia’s most famous ingredients, grano arso, was born from cucina povera, though it’s highly sought after today.
+It’s a type of flour with a nutty, earthy flavor made from burnt wheat, which locals usually collect from wheat fields once they’ve been burnt after harvest.

 As in other Italian regions, olive oil is used prominently in Apulian kitchens.
-Remarkably, Puglia supplies 40% of Italy’s olive oil production and 12% total global production.
+Puglia supplies 40% of Italy’s olive oil production and 12% of the global output.
 Olive oil from Puglia is characterized by high vitamin content and digestibility.
 The best oils are said to come from Andria, Bitonto, and Cerignola, located in the province of Bari.
-If you’re a spicy olive oil lover, look to the renowned Terra di Bari DOP for one of Italy’s most famous olive oils made from the Coratina olive.
+If you’re a spicy olive oil lover, look to the renowned Terra di Bari DOP for one of Italy’s most famous olive oils from the Coratina olive.

 Bread is a staple in the Apulian diet because it was always affordable and accessible.
 Here are a few types of bread in Puglia worth seeking out.

-No visit to Puglia is complete without savoring focaccia, a round, crunchy yet fluffy bread found in different variations throughout the region.
-One of the most prominent versions in Puglia is topped with roasted cherry tomatoes, olives and drizzled in olive oil.
-In contrast, focaccia Barese involves adding mashed potatoes to the dough, resulting in a taller bread with an even softer texture often topped with similar ingredients.
+No visit to Puglia is complete without savoring focaccia, a round, crunchy, yet fluffy bread found in different variations throughout the region.
+One of the most prominent versions in Puglia is topped with roasted cherry tomatoes and olives and drizzled in olive oil.
+In contrast, focaccia Barese involves adding mashed potatoes to the dough, resulting in a taller bread with an even softer texture, often topped with similar ingredients.

 Pane di Altamura DOP is a traditional bread of the pastoral culture of Alta Murgia.
 The bread is made with ground durum wheat semolina from different varieties in Alta Murgia, along with a mother yeast, water, and salt.
 It’s cooked in a wood-burning oven, resulting in a solid, crunchy exterior and soft crumb.
 Pane di Altamura is known for its durability, remaining fresh for up to two weeks, which was essential for the livelihoods of local farmers and shepherds.

 An international symbol of Puglia, taralli are ring-shaped snacks similar in texture to a breadstick.
-Legend has it the first tarallo dates to 1400 when Puglia was ravished by famine.
+Legend has it that the first Tarallo dates to 1400, when famine ravished Puglia.
 A mother desperate to feed her children mixed flour, extra virgin olive oil, salt, and white wine.
 She shaped the dough into small rings, baked them after leavening, and the first taralli were born.
 Variations of the recipe developed over time, including an added step of boiling the dough rings before baking for an extra crunch.

-They eventually became a devotional food for nuns, followed by sustenance for pilgrims, or ziazì, on long journeys in the south of Italy.
+They eventually became a devotional food for nuns, followed by sustenance for pilgrims, or ziazì, on long journeys in southern Italy.
 Today, taralli are flavored in several ways, such as salt, fennel, garlic, olives, chile flakes, sesame seeds, and more.
 They’re eaten as snacks throughout the day and frequently served with wine or cocktails for aperitivo.

-Another popular snack food in Puglia, friselle, is a twice-baked dry bread typical of Salento.
+Another popular snack in Puglia, friselle, is a twice-baked dry bread typical of Salento.
 They are like extra crunchy taralli made from whole wheat or white flour.
-After cooking, the friselle is cut in half and sent back into the oven to be baked again.
+After cooking, the friselle is cut in half and returned to the oven to be baked again.
 Traditionally, they were a type of pane di viaggio, popular amongst farmers and fishermen because they were dry and easy to transport.
-They’d rehydrate the hardened bread with a dip in seawater or well water, then top it with a smashed tomato and seasonings for flavor.
+They’d rehydrate the hardened bread with a seawater or well water dip, then top it with a smashed tomato and seasonings for flavor.
 Today, you’ll find friselle topped with local ingredients, such as olive oil, oregano, olives, and tomatoes.

 Additionally, the filling for burrata is known as stracciatella and is often eaten as a creamy, fresh cheese.
 Mozzarella, which originated in Campania, is also eaten throughout Puglia.

 Caciocavallo is another cheese often savored in Apulian cuisine.
-It’s a cow’s milk stretched curd cheese known for its unique pear shape.
-The cheeses are tied together, then hung to dry and mature.
+It’s a cow’s milk-stretched curd cheese known for its unique pear shape.
+The cheeses are tied together and then hung to dry and mature.
 Caciocavallo has a slightly salty taste and is frequently served grilled alongside bread.

 Canestrato Pugliese is a sheep’s milk cheese made in the provinces of Foggia and Bari.
 Its name comes from the baskets in which each wheel of cheese is formed, leaving distinctive imprints on the rind.
 Canestrato Pugliese is typically enjoyed as a table cheese or served alongside salads or grilled vegetables.